ijdoc/wandb-demos/lambda/serverless/README.md

 ## Requirements

 - pipenv: to manage python (version 3.9) and dependencies
-- node: to manage serverless plugins (e.g., dockerize pip requirements)
+- node: to manage serverless plugins (e.g., `serverless-python-requirements`)
-- docker: to build the lambda container
+- docker: to isolate environment when collecting pip requirements
 - aws cli: to setup AWS credentials for serverless to use

 This lambda demo is setup using the [serverless framework](https://www.serverless.com/), which can be installed with: